Anshika-06/Linked-List/linked-list.md

 The last node of the list contains pointer to the null.

-The syntax for creating a node struct Node
+The syntax for creating a node:

+struct Node
 {
   int Data;